radfordwill/so-ssl/README.md

 ### How does the privacy compliance feature work?

-When enabled, users will be redirected to a customizable privacy acknowledgment page after login.
+When enabled, users will see a modal overlay with your privacy notice after login.
 They must check the acknowledgment box to access the site.
 The acknowledgment is stored in user metadata with a timestamp, and you can set an expiry period after which users must re-acknowledge the notice.

+### What is the Administrator Agreement feature?

+The Administrator Agreement ensures that administrators acknowledge the security implications and responsibilities of using the plugin.
+It's displayed as a modal overlay when administrators first access the plugin settings and can be configured to require periodic re-acknowledgment.

 ### Is Two-Factor Authentication secure?